 Triphala eyewash is a topically used Ayurvedic formula that helps to treat several eye disorders and also improves the vision.
 As the name suggests, the Triphala eye wash is prepared from Triphala.
 Triphala is a commonly used Ayurvedic medication that has its name derived from the terms ‘tri’ meaning three and ‘phala’ meaning fruits.
-The three fruits used in the Triphala formula are Amalaki (Emblica Officinalis), Haritaki (Terminalia Chebula), and Bibhitaki (Terminalia Bellirica).
+The three fruits used in the Triphala formula are Amla (Emblica Officinalis), Haritaki (Terminalia Chebula), and Bibhitaki (Terminalia Bellirica).

 How to Prepare Triphala Eye Wash